Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Grid-Sensor.md

 The Food Collector environment can be described as:
 * Set-up: A multi-agent environment where agents compete to collect food.
 * Goal: The agents must learn to collect as many green food spheres as possible while avoiding red spheres.
-* Agents: The environment contains 5 agents with same Behavior Parameters.
+* Agents: The environment contains 5 agents with the same Behavior Parameters.

 When applying the Grid Sensor to this environment, in place of the Raycast Vector Sensor or the Camera Sensor, a Mean Reward of 40-50 is observed.
 This performance is on par with what is seen by agents trained with RayCasts but the side-by-side comparison of trained agents, shows a qualitative difference in behavior.
 A deeper study and interpretation of the qualitative differences between agents trained with Raycasts and Vector Sensors verses Grid Sensors is left to future studies.